casper-network/docs/source/docs/casper/staking/index.md

 ## Delegation Fees {#delegation-fees}

 It is important to know that the cost of the delegation process is approximately 3 CSPR.
-Ensure you have extra CSPR in your account apart from the amount you are delegating; otherwise, the transaction will fail.
-For example, if you want to delegate 1000 CSPR, you need to have at least 1003 CSPR in your account.
+Ensure you have extra CSPR in your account's main purse apart from the amount you are delegating; otherwise, the transaction will fail.
+For example, if you want to delegate 1000 CSPR, you need to have at least 1003 CSPR in your account's main purse.

 ## Rewards {#rewards}